Biden says US will sanction Russian banks, impose export controls - NewsBreak

 The latest round of sanctions did not move to kick Russia out of the SWIFT international banking system, despite pleas from Ukraine and some members of Congress.

 “I will not be diplomatic on this.
 Everyone who now doubts whether Russia should be banned from SWIFT has to understand that the blood of innocent Ukrainian men, women and children will be on their hands too,” Ukraine’s foreign minister, Dmytro Kuleba, tweeted in advance of Biden’s remarks.
-“BAN RUSSIA FROM SWIFT.”
+“BAN RUSSIA FROM SWIFT.”7 ways to help Ukrainians amid Russia crisis

 Biden cited concerns among some European allies about taking that step but argued the penalties being put in place were severe enough to make a difference.
 He indicated that kicking Russia out of the system could be a possibility in the future.